 The Alliance for Community Transformation and Wellness (ACTW) was established in 2014 with the goal of engaging the Inland Empire (IE) in conversations about, and action toward, mental health and wellness.

 Through community collaborations, consumer resources, professional training opportunities, quality research and rigorous counselor education and supervision, ACTW seeks to bring information and resources to those suffering and their allies while working to end mental health discrimination.
-Since its inception, ACTW has developed a number of pathways for engaging the community and building new partnerships including Riverside Free Clinic, Out in the Open, Y Girls Vibe, the Refine Mural Tour, and the annual Vibe Festival of Wellness & Mental Health Walk.
+Since its inception, ACTW has developed a number of pathways for engaging the community and building new partnerships including Riverside Free Clinic, Out in the Open, Y Girls Vibe, the Refine Mural Tour, and the annual Vibe Festival of Wellness, 5K & Family Fun Run.

 We all have mental health and together we can work to enhance the quality of wellness across our region.
 Spread the word.
 Stay connected.
 Feel the Vibe.